TooTallNate/n8.io-old/articles/how-to-set-up-gcc-on-ios-4.markdown

 directories from the official Apple SDK.
 This is a lot safer than blindly copying over some outdated tar file, and also copies over the header files needed to do iPhone App compilation (Foundation, UIKit, et al.)

+That last `scp` command copies over the `crt_externs.h` header file, which is needed to compile NodeJS, but strangely isn't anywhere in the Apple SDK for iOS, but _is_ available in the Simulator.
+So we just copy it over from there.

 ## Install gcc